0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/Linux4BlueTeam.md

 This command shows how long the system has been up.
 The format is hh:mm:ss.
 ### history
 This command shows the history of previous commands executed on the command line.
 While the history command is running, it reads the list of commands executed from a file and prints it to the screen.
 The file is the ".bash_history" file that is hidden under the user's home directory.
+### find
+This command is used in file searches.
+With this command you can find out whether the searched file exist under a certain directory. ![[Pasted image 20220802200322.png]]

+It is also possible to search for a specific file type with the find command.
+For this, the `-type` parameter is used.![[Pasted image 20220802200402.png]]
+### file
+This command is used to identify or show the file type.
+In Linux, file extensions are represented.
+It is the header information of the file that determines the file type.